trailofbits/pasta/README.md

 As for the dependencies, most of them are provided by [cxx-common](https://github.com/trailofbits/cxx-common).
 To get them you have two options:
   * Get the pre-built package for some available architectures
   * Build the yourself.
-(Can take around 40 minutes, since LLVM is being built) For more depth on each option consult `README` of the project.
+(Can take around 40 minutes, since LLVM is being built) For more depth on each option consult [`README`](https://github.com/lifting-bits/cxx-common#readme) of the project.

+**Note:** PASTA relies upon Clang patches which are included in cxx-common.
+PASTA cannot build without the presence of these patches.

 If you choose to build it manually first get the sources: